 He is a member of the Kingsborough Community College Foundation board and former member of the advisory board of the Wyckoff Homestead, and the board of Friends of Thirteen (PBS).

-In his spare time, he is working on his new Brooklyn Heights Crime Series novellas and a memoir.
+In his spare time, he is working on his new Brooklyn Heights Crime Series novellas, a memoir and a profile of historic Coney Island.

 Crime fiction novella